 Effects generally should not stack.
 This is because the gm giving them out can't control what others do, meaning your item can be broken if it's allowed to stack.

-Combat npcs should be avoided.
-These draw out combat with extra actions, and undermine characters built similar to the npc.
+Combat NPCs should be avoided.
+These draw out combat with extra actions and undermine characters built similarly to the NPC.